Dustman7/teenage_drama/README.md

 # teenage_drama

-Another one not for me and not usefull
+Another one not for me and not usefull in the current activity
+ -----UX/UI spec part for school